Amira Abdelrasoul

-Amira Abdelrasoul is a researcher and associate professor at the Department of Chemical and Biological Engineering at the University of Saskatchewan.
-She is the principal investigator of the Hemodialysis Membrane Science and Nanotechnology Research Centre at the University of Saskatchewan.
+Amira Abdelrasoul is a researcher and associate professor at the Department of Chemical and Biological Engineering at the University of Saskatchewan, where she is the principal investigator of the Hemodialysis Membrane Science and Nanotechnology Research Centre.
 She is also a membrane technology leader in Canada, and her interdisciplinary research program focuses on solving existing hemodialysis system problems.

 Early years and education

-Amira Abdelrasoul received her BS in Chemical Engineering from Alexandria University, Egypt.
-She then completed a Master’s in Science from Kuwait University, Kuwait, and went on to receive her PhD from Ryerson University (currently Toronto Metropolitan University), Canada, where she completed postdoctoral research.
+Amira Abdelrasoul received her Bachelor of Science in Chemical Engineering from Alexandria University, Egypt.
+She then completed a Master of Science from Kuwait University, Kuwait, and went on to receive her PhD from Ryerson University (currently Toronto Metropolitan University), Canada, where she completed postdoctoral research.
 She is also a licensed professional engineer at Professional Engineers of Ontario (PEO) and Association of Professional Engineers and Geoscientists of Saskatchewan (APEGS).

 Career

 Abdelrasoul started her career as a research assistant at the American Engineering Consultants ARAMCO in 2000.
 She joined Kuwait Polyurethane Industry as a R&D polymer process engineer in 2002.
 Later, she served as a research and teaching assistant at the Department of Chemical Engineering at the College of Engineering and Petroleum, Kuwait, from 2005 to 2008.
 During this time, she joined Kuwait Institute for Scientific Research as a research assistant in 2006.
 In 2008, she started working as a product development engineer at J Composites Inc, Canada.

-Abdelrasoul became a teaching assistant at Ryerson University in 2011 while simultaneously pursuing a Ph.D.
+Abdelrasoul became a teaching assistant at Ryerson University in 2011 while simultaneously pursuing a PhD.
 In 2015, she got promoted to the position of lecturer at the Department of Chemical Engineering at Ryerson, where she was also a postdoctoral research associate.

-In 2017, Abdelrasoul joined the University of Saskatchewan’s chemical and biological engineering department as an assistant professor and was promoted to associate professor in July 2022.
+In 2017, Abdelrasoul joined the University of Saskatchewan's chemical and biological engineering department as an assistant professor and was promoted to associate professor in July 2022.
 She is the principal investigator of the Hemodialysis Membrane Science and Nanotechnology Research Centre at the University of Saskatchewan.

 In 2019, she was an early career investigator in the Canadian Institutes of Health Research (CIHR) Peer Review Committee for the Project Grant Competition.
 In 2020, Abdelrasoul co-chaired the Exploration Multidisciplinary Review Panel of New Frontiers in Research Fund (NFRF) of Social Sciences and Humanities Research Council.